 ABOUT THE SPEAKER

 Simon Tormey is Head of the School of Social and Political Sciences at the University of Sydney.
 A political theorist, Simon is the author of numerous books and articles including Anti-Capitalism – recently revised with Oneworld.
-His latest book, The End of Representative Politics, has just been published by Polity.
+His latest book, The End of Representative Politics, was published by Polity in 2015.

 (Wednesday) 12:30 pm - 2:00 pm

 Department of Media and Communications, John Woolley Building (A20) level 2, University of Sydney